Undergraduate Scholarships & Awards

 If the project is to be done over the summer, the recipient must be on continuing student status during that summer and is required to be an enrolled undergraduate at least the following fall quarter.
 Students who have received the Provost’s Undergraduate Fellowship (PUF) in the same academic year are not eligible for this award.

 Application Process.
-Submit all materials to Mandy Hanou, Earth and Planetary Sciences staff advisor
+Submit all materials as a PDF to Mandy Rousseau, Earth and Planetary Sciences staff advisor

 - Describe the proposed project by composing a brief account of the hypothesis you are testing, the methods that you intend to use, and the time frame of when the work will be accomplished.
 Discuss the context of this project relative to other research projects by your faculty advisor.
 Provide at least 3 research citations in the body of the narrative and in the references.
 Length: One page, single spaced, 12 point font, Times/New Roman, half-inch margins.
 If necessary, references cited list may be included on a second page.